Want to get a beautiful home makeover of your own?Let’s talk

 “Over the long run, re-polishing the cement flooring, ensuring joints between tiles remain filled, and replacing broken tiles or those that may have come loose are good ideas,” adds Firdaus.

-When redoing your interiors ground up, you keep all the above factors in mind and some more.
+When redoing your interior design ground up, you keep all the above factors in mind and some more.
 “While refurbishing, you always do the flooring first if it’s marble or tiles, since they involve messy procedures of installation and can spoil your walls.
 But, if it is wooden flooring you are going for, you do it last since all you need is a leveled base and the process of laying it is simple,” says Chaitali.
 Also, you won’t have to worry about paint spilling on it!

 Also, if you plan on doing wooden or laminate flooring, you don’t necessarily remove the old flooring, since it doesn’t add much weight or height to the flooring.
 “But if you are going for stone or tile flooring, you do have to remove the old flooring, or it can add weight and weaken the structure and will also add thickness to the floor making the space appear compact,” explains Chaitali.